ori88c/zero-backpressure-semaphore-typescript/README.md

 If your component has a termination method (`stop`, `terminate`, or similar), keep that in mind.

-## Error Handling for Background Jobs
+## Error Handling for Background Jobs :warning:

 Background jobs triggered by `startExecution` may throw errors.
 Unlike the `waitForCompletion` case, the caller has no reference to the corresponding job promise which executes in the background.